digital-asset/daml-finance/docs/source/packages/instrument-extensions.rst

     This package contains the *interface* for a basic instrument.
 It contains the following modules:

-    - :ref:`Factory <module-daml-finance-interface-instrument-base-factory-89800>`: Interface that allows implementing templates to create instruments.
     - :ref:`Instrument <module-daml-finance-interface-instrument-base-instrument-57320>`: Base interface for an instrument.
 This interface does not define any lifecycling logic.

-- ``Daml.Finance.Instrument.Base``
+- ``Daml.Finance.Instrument.Standard``

     This package contains the *implementation* of a basic instrument.
 It contains the following module:

-    - :ref:`Instrument <module-daml-finance-instrument-base-instrument-53549>`: Base implementation of an Instrument which does not define any lifecycling logic.
+    - :ref:`Instrument <module-daml-finance-instrument-standard-instrument-20341>`: Standard implementation of an Instrument which does not define any lifecycling logic.

     Check out the :doc:`Transfer tutorial <../../tutorials/getting-started/transfer>` for an example on how to create a base instrument and use it for a transfer.